clairefro/website/content/projects/index.md

 ### ["From Hokkaido with Love" international shipping widget](https://www.from-hokkaido-with-love.com/fhwl-shipping-guide.html)

-A plugin that works around the limitations of a pre-fabbed e-commerce site to give this export company the ability to customize their international shipping information via Airtable. [code](https://github.com/clairefro/fhwl-shipping-info)
+A plugin that works around the limitations of a pre-fabbed e-commerce site to give this small business the ability to customize their international shipping information via Airtable. [code](https://github.com/clairefro/fhwl-shipping-info)

 ## Tutorials